Turkey Essential Guidelines for U.S. Citizens

 Are U.S. Citizens Subject to Local Laws?

 U.S. citizens are subject to criminal penalties and maybe expelled and arrested even for unknowingly violating local laws.
-It is necessary to carry some form of official government photo I.D., for instance, a residence permit or passport copy all the time.
+It is necessary to carry some form of official government photo I.D., for instance, a residence permit or passport all the time.
 Some laws are not just prosecutable in Turkey but the U.S. as well.

 If you get detained, the first thing to do is ask the law enforcement authorities or prison officials to inform the U.S. embassy.
 Turkish authorities will not notify the U.S. embassy about dual-national U.S. citizens if they get arrested in Turkey.